debops/debops/docs/meta/policy/ai-contributions.rst

 ``auth``) that carry the ``Generated-By: LLM`` trailer receive heightened scrutiny from the maintainers during review.

-Contributions that mix hand-written content with content produced by an LLM — for example a role written by hand that includes LLM-generated helper scripts — SHOULD separate the two at the commit level.
-Contributors SHOULD place the LLM-generated files in their own commit(s), apart from the hand-written files, so that the ``Generated-By: LLM`` trailer marks only the commits it applies to.
-Each such commit MUST carry the trailer required by the LLM Commit Trailer section and SHOULD describe in its message how the contributor designed the work and directed the LLM across one or more sessions.
-The trailer requirement is evaluated per commit: mixing hand-written and LLM-generated files in a single commit extends the trailer to content that does not need it.
-Separate commits let maintainers see exactly which parts of a contribution require the extra attention described in this section.
+Contributors MAY keep hand-written content and LLM-generated content in separate commits when they are cleanly separable — for example a role written by hand that includes LLM-generated helper scripts.
+Separating them keeps the ``Generated-By: LLM`` trailer required by the LLM Commit Trailer section on the commits that need it, instead of extending it to hand-written content.
+Commits that add the LLM-generated content still need the trailer regardless of how they are organized.

+Separation applies only where the LLM content and the human content are distinct, typically in different files.
+When the two are intertwined in a single piece of content — for example an LLM-generated skeleton that a contributor then corrected and extended — the content as a whole counts as originally created by an LLM, as defined above.
+No separation of its edits into LLM and human commits is expected: one commit per prompt or per edit is not required, and the trailer is decided by the threshold in the LLM Commit Trailer section alone.

+Contributors SHOULD describe how the LLM was used to produce the content — for example how they directed the LLM, which generated parts they kept or changed, and how they verified the result.
+The description is part of the Git history, not the pull request: it SHOULD appear in a commit message within the contribution, typically the commit that introduces or completes the work.
+Commits in a multi-commit contribution need not repeat the description; each still carries the ``Generated-By: LLM`` trailer required by the LLM Commit Trailer section.

 Prohibited Practices
 --------------------